 What is retinal pucker surgery?

 This procedure is called a vitrectomy.
-Pars plana vitrectomy is a surgical eye procedure where the retina surgeon removes the vitreous gel inside the eye to prevent it from pulling on the retina and replaced with a salt solution in the eye where the vitreous once was.
+Pars plana vitrectomy is a surgical eye procedure where the retina surgeon removes the vitreous gel inside the eye to prevent it from pulling on the retina.
+The surgeon then places a salt solution in the eye where the vitreous once was.
 Because the vitreous is mostly water, you will notice no change between the salt solution and the normal vitreous.
 Also, the scar tissue which causes the wrinkling is removed.
 Dr. Deupree usually performs a vitrectomy and retinal pucker surgery under local anesthesia.
 He performs all of his surgeries at his own state-of-the-art surgery center at Safety Harbor Surgery Center.

 How successful is this surgery?